-One of the hottest trends in fitness-- sandbag training-- saw a massive increase in popularity due to gyms being closed during the pandemic.
-With access to over 300 movements with a single piece of equipment, many fitness enthusiasts are choosing to ditch expensive barbell setups in favor of the versatility of sand.
-So how does sandbag training compare to traditional weight training?
+One of the hottest trends in fitness-- sandbag training-- saw a massive increase in popularity during the pandemic.
+With over 300 movements with a sandbag, many are ditching barbell setups in favor of the versatility of sand.
+So how do sandbag workouts compare to traditional weight training?
 Let’s break down some of the key benefits.

 Unstable Load Training Works More Muscle Groups

-While traditional weight training focuses on isolating muscle groups, the shifting load created by the unstable weight of sandbags engages smaller fixator and neutralizer muscle groups, giving you more bang for your proverbial buck with each movement.
-This means that while you still get the benefit of training your primary muscle groups, when using sandbags as opposed to static weight sets you get the added benefit of training muscles that are not easily engaged.
-If functional fitness is the goal, sandbag training adds an extra layer of complexity to movements that enhances overall gains when compared to static training.
-Another advantage is that when you force different muscle groups to work together, you are enhancing neuromuscular coordination - so not only are you building muscle, but you are actually giving your brain a workout as well.
+While traditional weight training focuses on isolating muscle groups, the sandbags engages smaller fixator and neutralizer muscle groups.
+You get the benefit of training your primary muscle groups and those that are not easily engaged.
+If functional fitness is the goal, sandbag training adds an extra layer of complexity to movements.
+Sandbags enhance overall gains when compared to static training.
+Another advantage is that when you force different muscle groups to work together, you are enhancing neuromuscular coordination.
+Not only are you building muscle, but you are actually giving your brain a workout as well.

 Train From Anywhere

 We all know that when it comes to fitness, consistency is key.
-The compact and adjustable nature of fitness sandbags allows the functional athlete to pack up and take a single piece of equipment on the road when traveling.
-Instead of trying to make use of cramped, uncomfortable hotel gyms, why not throw an empty sandbag in your carryon and fill it at your destination?
-Rather than trying to tote around a full suite of gym equipment, a single sandbag can be kept in your car so that you can break it out on your lunch break and crank out a quick but effective workout.
+The compact and adjustable nature of fitness sandbags allows the functional athlete to tarvel with them easily.
+Instead of uncomfortable hotel gyms, why not throw an empty sandbag in your carryon and fill it at your destination?
+A sandbag can be kept in your car so that you can crank out a quick but effective workout.